-The Company has been applying the above-mentioned principles of lease identification in agreements from the date of implementation of the standard, whereas, as discussed above, the Company used the practical exception permitted in IFRS 16 on the first day of application of the standard.
+The Company has been applying the above-mentioned principles of lease identification in agreements from the date of implementation of the standard, whereas, as discussed above, the Company used the practical exception to agreements that had not been identified earlier as lease agreements under IAS 17 and IFRIC 4.
 Therefore, for agreements concluded before the date of first application of the new standard, the Company did not re-assess whether the given agreement is a lease or contains a lease component.